mkrl/cfgtf/CONTRIBUTING.md

   - `utility.js` is a file that is being loaded on every page of the site.
 It maintains cookies, loaders, showing/hiding forms depending on a certain condition, lazy loading, updating dxlevel/connect string/etc.
 - Images folder.
 Please try to keep images for new features in a separate folder instead of root of `/img/`.
 For new configs - see the benchmarking screenshot instructions.
 All the config screenshots should be held in `cfg` folder.
 - Site section directories.
 Each service or generator provided by the site contains the HTML itself (in the project root folder) and generator/service files located in the subfolders with corresponding names.
 For articles it is `/read/[article]`, for tools it is `/tools/[name]`, etc. Please keep all the static files like cfgs or specific assets within their folders.
 - `_data` folder that has variables and site navigation partials.
 If you are adding a new feature - don't forget it add it to the navigation file.
+Each part of the site is using a page loader of its' own color stated in the page front matters.
+They are defiled in `loaders.yml`.

 ## How it (usually) works